Westinghouse Atom Smasher

 The Van de Graaff generator, an endless rubber or fabric belt that carried electric charges from a roller at the base to a hollow metal electrode, was invented in 1929 by Robert J. Van de Graaff.
 1 The device caused a high voltage to develop between electrodes at the top and bottom of the apparatus.

 In 1937, the device was adopted by Westinghouse’s Dr. William E. Schoupp, 19 whereas two high-speed belts traveled up a 47-foot shaft to a mushroom-shaped electrode where electric charges were accumulated.
-2 3 4 Various irons, such as those generated from helium or hydrogen gas, were injected into the upper part of an accelerator tube.
+2 3 4 Various ions, such as those generated from helium or hydrogen gas, were injected into the upper part of an accelerator tube.
 The high electrostatic potential between the top and bottom of the tube caused the subatomic particles to accelerate to high velocities as they traveled down a 40-foot-long, 17-inch diameter evacuated cylinder in what was the largest vacuum tube in the world.
 6 16 The accelerator tube ran between and parallel to the belts to the base of the machine, where the accelerated particles bombarded experimental targets placed inside the tube at 30 million to 100 million miles per hour 18 to induce various nuclear reactions.
 1 5 17 19 The energy of the particles was measured through the gamma rays that the beam produced when it was particles hit a fluorine target.
 5

 The 5 MeV electrostatic nuclear accelerator was instrumental in the development of applications of nuclear science for energy production, 8 9 10 and marked the beginning of nuclear research for civilian applications.
 11 12 In 1940, the atom smasher was used to discover the photofission of thorium and uranium.
 6 7